 Students are strongly encouraged to sign up for direct deposit in order to receive fast, easy and secure refunds.
-Rutgers utilizes the services of ScholarChip to electronically deposit student refunds directly into the checkings or savings bank account provided.
-Sign up for direct deposit here .
-More information regarding this service can be found here.
+Rutgers utilizes the services of Netlnet to electronically deposit student refunds directly into the checking or savings bank account provided.
+More information regarding this service and instructions about how to sign up can be found here.

 International Student Fees

 SEVIS Fee +

 If you are an F-1 or J-1 student, you will have to pay the SEVIS fee to the US government.
 The SEVIS fee or the I-901 fee amounts have changed as of June 24, 2019 to the following:

 F-1/M-1 visa applicants (full payment) $350